13237191757/python-exe-gui-example/readme.md

-#Python Command line Executable App Example
+#Python GUI Executable App Example

 This example evaluates the various packages that can be used to generate a standalone python executable App in windows.
-The base of this example is a simple program that prints some text in the command line.
+Similar to the [Command line App example](https://github.com/boseji/python-exe-commandline-example) this is the GUI version.
+It uses TCL/TK to create a basic main window demonstarting a simple GUI app.

 ## Python Version